Gillinghams Coaches was established in the mid 1930’s by Andrew Gillingham at which time it was based in Maiden Law near Lanchester.

 “Under Tommy and Mary the company held long term service contracts with Durham County Council and provided a daily service to the local bingo halls in Gateshead and Stanley.”

 The company began taking on private hire works including regular holiday trips to Blackpool.
 Tommy and Mary had three children, daughter Margaret and two sons Tom and Richard and following the death of their father in 1997 Tom and Richard took over the running of the company.
-During the last decade Gillinghams have grown to now provide a range of vehicles from 7-70seats.
+During the last 2 decades Gillinghams have grown to now provide a range of coaches from 25-70 seats.